Iron: Chemistry and compounds

 Iron shows the characteristic chemical properties of the transition metals, namely the ability to form variable oxidation states differing by steps of one and a very large coordination and organometallic chemistry: indeed, it was the discovery of an iron compound, ferrocene, that revolutionalized the latter field in the 1950s.
 Iron is sometimes considered as a prototype for the entire block of transition metals, due to its abundance and the immense role it has played in the technological progress of humanity.
 Its 26 electrons are arranged in the configuration [Ar]3d^{6}4s^{2}, of which the 3d and 4s electrons are relatively close in energy, and thus a number of electrons can be ionized.

 Iron forms compounds mainly in the oxidation states +2 (iron(II), "ferrous") and +3 (iron(III), "ferric").
-Iron also occurs in higher oxidation states, e.g., the purple potassium ferrate (K_{2}FeO_{4}), which contains iron in its +6 oxidation state.
-The anion [FeO_{4}]^{–} with iron in its +7 oxidation state, along with an iron(V)-peroxo isomer, has been detected by infrared spectroscopy at 4 K after cocondensation of laser-ablated Fe atoms with a mixture of O_{2}/Ar.
+Iron also occurs in higher oxidation states, e.g., the purple potassium ferrate (K2FeO4), which contains iron in its +6 oxidation state.
+The anion FeO_{4}– with iron in its +7 oxidation state, along with an iron(V)-peroxo isomer, has been detected by infrared spectroscopy at 4 K after cocondensation of laser-ablated Fe atoms with a mixture of O2/Ar.
+An iron(VII) terminal nitride has been synthesized and spectroscopically characterized.
 Iron(IV) is a common intermediate in many biochemical oxidation reactions.
 Numerous organoiron compounds contain formal oxidation states of +1, 0, −1, or even −2.
 The oxidation states and other bonding properties are often assessed using the technique of Mössbauer spectroscopy.
-Many mixed valence compounds contain both iron(II) and iron(III) centers, such as magnetite and Prussian blue (Fe4(Fe[CN]6)3).
+Many mixed valence compounds contain both iron(II) and iron(III) centers, such as magnetite and Prussian blue (Fe4[Fe(CN)6]3).
 The latter is used as the traditional "blue" in blueprints.

 Iron is the first of the transition metals that cannot reach its group oxidation state of +8, although its heavier congeners ruthenium and osmium can, with ruthenium having more difficulty than osmium.
 Ruthenium exhibits an aqueous cationic chemistry in its low oxidation states similar to that of iron, but osmium does not, favoring high oxidation states in which it forms anionic complexes.
 In the second half of the 3d transition series, vertical similarities down the groups compete with the horizontal similarities of iron with its neighbors cobalt and nickel in the periodic table, which are also ferromagnetic at room temperature and share similar chemistry.
 As such, iron, cobalt, and nickel are sometimes grouped together as the iron triad.

 Unlike many other metals, iron does not form amalgams with mercury.
 As a result, mercury is traded in standardized 76 pound flasks (34 kg) made of iron.

-Iron is by far the most reactive element in its group; it is pyrophoric when finely divided and dissolves easily in dilute acids, giving Fe^{2+}.
+Iron is by far the most reactive element in its group; it is pyrophoric when finely divided and dissolves easily in dilute acids, giving Fe(2+).
 However, it does not react with concentrated nitric acid and other oxidizing acids due to the formation of an impervious oxide layer, which can nevertheless react with hydrochloric acid.
 High-purity iron, called electrolytic iron, is considered to be resistant to rust, due to its oxide layer.